Organization members must be assigned a license for the ArcGIS Advanced Editing user type extension to use this step.

 - Optionally, provide help text for the step in the Step Help text box.

 You can also use ArcGIS Arcade expressions to provide a dynamic value for the step help.
-If the step help contains plain text and Arcade expressions, you'll need to format the text as follows:
+If the step help contains plain text and Arcade expressions, you must format the text as follows:

 - Optionally, click the Style tab to change the shape and color of the step.